HDavidBarth/LTAP_test/README.md

 main.py also allows the user to create an interactive plot of the data using the plotly library

-If you want to use the code, download the Barth.Henry_LTAP folder and run the main.py file
+If you want to use the code, download code as a zip folder, open the Barth.Henry_LTAP folder and run the main.py file.
+It is suggested that you choose the StreetProvo.csv file to convert, others likely will not work.

 The documentation.txt file contains some brief explanations of the code I wrote.
 Honestly I'm not sure what was expected but I gave it my best shot.